SeokgyuLee/movie_app_2020/README.md

-# Movie App 2019
+# Movie App 2020

-React JS Fundamentals Course - Watching it in 2020
+React JS Fundamentals Course - Cloning it in 2020